marcos-mri/flocra-pulseq/README.md

-# flocra-pulseq
+# marga-pulseq
 Pulseq interpreter for vnegnev's MARcos fpGA (MARGA)

 # Usage:
-TO INSTALL: In the root folder of this repository (Default `flocra-pulseq`), run `pip install -e .`.
+TO INSTALL: In the root folder of this repository (Default `marga-pulseq`), run `pip install -e .`.
 This will install the package with an editable link.
-If you need to move the file structure, run `pip uninstall flocra_pulseq`, and reinstall once your files are where you want them.
+If you need to move the file structure, run `pip uninstall marga_pulseq`, and reinstall once your files are where you want them.

-To import the package: `import flocra_pulseq.interpreter`
+To import the package: `import marga_pulseq.interpreter`

-Create interpreter with `flocra_pulseq.interpreter.PSInterpreter`.
+Create interpreter with `marga_pulseq.interpreter.PSInterpreter`.
 Run `PSInterpreter.interpret()` to get output array and dictionary.
 Specify a log path to log errors, warnings, and progress.

 # Arguments
 rf_center (float): RF center (local oscillator frequency) in Hz.